htefera/Apache-Spark-SQL-for-Data-Analysts/README.md

 * Practice advanced SQL functions to manipulate and present complex data.
 * Use Spark SQL higher-order functions to transform and aggregate data.

+### Program Execution
+* First, create an account on databricks community edition
+* Import the project into Databricks
+* Run the the notebooks